 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that hits all the marks.
-It provides specific concrete actions, includes natural trigger terms users would actually say, explicitly addresses both what the skill does and when to use it, and occupies a clearly distinct niche.
-The description is concise yet comprehensive.
+This is an excellent skill description that covers all dimensions well.
+It lists specific concrete actions, includes natural trigger terms users would use, explicitly states both what the skill does and when to use it, and occupies a clearly distinct niche with the iOS Simulator + AXe CLI combination.

 | Dimension | Reasoning | Score |